 Just in case the fireworks, celebrations or other potentially scary events make your cat or dog dash out the open door, make sure your pet is wearing a collar with an ID tag that can be read clearly, like the GoTags personalized stainless steel ID tag, and has your contact information listed.

 “I recommend having all animals microchipped in case they slip out of their collar,” Dr. Romine says.
-“Be sure to register your pet’s microchip and keep that information up-to-date on the microchip website.
-It’s always really tough when someone brings in a stray animal, and the contact info is out of date on their microchip, making it impossible to contact their owners!”
+“Be sure to register your pet’s microchip and keep that information up-to-date on the microchip website.”

 Designate a Point Person